gabrielcerutti/create-react-app/packages/cra-template-microfrontend-typescript/README.md

 - To generate an **optimized** or **not optimized** build with the property _config.optimization.runtimeChunk and config.optimization.splitChunks_.
 - The **Id** and **build mode** of the micro-frontend with the property _config.output.library and config.output.libraryTarget_ (needed in the Container App).
 If you don't want to use this mode, you have to expose specific named functions in the _microfrontend.tsx_ file instead of generic ones to be called from the Container App, for example _renderYourNewMicrofrontend(...)_ instead of just _render(...)_.
 Then, of course, you have to setup the Container App accordingly to load the micro-frontend depending on what is the chosen mode here.

-> **Note:** You could even not use React App Rewired if you don't need to override the default configuration.
+> **Note:** You don't have to use React App Rewired if you don't need or don't want to override the default configuration.
+Of course, there are advantages and disadvantages on doing that.
+Check out the commented code in the _index.tsx_ file for more info.

 ## Usage